 Where To Stay

 The first decision you should make is whether you want to stay near the beach or the caldera.
-Oia, Imerovigli, Firá and Firostefani are towns to check out if you want to the caldera view.
+Oia, Imerovigli, Firá and Firostefani are towns to check out if you want a caldera view.
 This is also where you will find the best luxury hotels.
-The caldera towns have trendier restaurants and places to hang out, while the beach towns like Kamári are more relaxed, less expensive and have a feel closer to the other Greek islands.
+The caldera towns have trendier restaurants and places to hang out, while the beach towns, like Kamári, are more relaxed, less expensive and have a feel closer to the other Greek islands.
 I stayed in Firá at the Kamares Apartments and loved it.